Tax-Free Retirement Distributions

-You’ve worked hard your whole like.
-When you start taking distributions from your retirement funds you’re going to start paying federal income tax on them.
+You’ve worked hard your whole life.
+When you start taking distributions from your retirement funds, you’re going to start paying federal income tax on them.

 There are some exceptions to state income taxes though.
 Several states don’t require you to pay state income tax at all.
 Retirement plan distributions are no different in these tax havens.

 So, you could go and live in one of those states.
 Florida isn’t just a place where people go to die.
 The weather is a nice bonus, but the real reason to retire in the Sunshine State is the lack of state tax on income.

 If you’re concerned with flooding, have red hair, or just hate being around retirees, you can choose from Nevada, South Dakota, Texas, Washington, Wyoming and Alaska.

 Thirty-six states have partial income tax exemptions.
 These include: